wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 ## 2. Strings – `str`

 Strings hold text and are one of the most important types you'll use.
+For more detailed string operations, see our <router-link to="/cheatsheet/manipulating-strings">manipulating strings guide</router-link>.

 ### Basic examples